Granular Templates

 Reactive Elements

 The element function provides DOM manipulation with reactive support, allowing you to imperatively interact with existing DOM elements.
-Use forEach
+Use forEach to work with multiple elements.

 Basic Usage